embedeep/Free-TPU-OS/README.md

 ### 3.3 Connect SSH and upload bin
 As above, user can copy execution bins to rootfs, and run the EEP-program on the serial terminal.
 Alternative, user can connect the system running on the board with SSH:
 *ssh username@xxx.xxx.xxx.xxx(ipaddr)*
-Login in SSH, user upload the bin and execute it on the SSH terminal.
+Login in SSH, user can upload the bin and execute it on the SSH terminal.